jonasjohansson/11.igem.se/pages/wiki/description.md

 In phage therapy, a patient is given lytic bacteriophages through oral intake or spread on infected surface wounds.
 As phages are very specific and often the exact bacterial strain causing the infection is unknown, a cocktail of different, common phages are used.

-When taken orally, the phages disperse in the body.
-The majority of phages are extinguished by our immune system, some are degraded due to the high acidity of the stomach, while some attach to circulating bacterial cell debris and thus activate prematurely.
-As the phages are specific for bacteria, no harm is done to human cells in this process.
+When taken orally, the phages disperse with the majority becoming extinguished by our immune system; some degrade due to the high acidity of the stomach, while others attach to circulating bacterial cell debris (and thus activate prematurely).
+As the phages are specific for bacteria, _no human cells are harmed_.
 Even so, the amount of phages reaching their intended target diminishes due to this spreading through the human body.

 Thus far, mixed results have been reported on the effectiveness of phage therapy, with [hospitals in Georgia claiming high success rates](# 'CITATION'), whereas [western studies have a more critical look at the efficiency](# 'CITATION').